Jay paper mill to close in early 2023

-JAY — The Androscoggin paper mill, which employs about 230 people and is the town’s biggest private employer, will close in the first quarter of 2023, according to the company.
+JAY — The Androscoggin paper mill, which employs about 230 people and is the town’s biggest private employer, will close in the first quarter of 2023, according to the owner, Pixelle Specialty Solutions of Pennsylvania.

+Company CEO Tim Hess on Tuesday cited economic forces that made operations unsustainable.

+People hearing the news in the area repeated the same or similar comment: “It is a sad day in town.”

-Town Manager Shiloh LaFreniere issued this statement Tuesday afternoon after being informed of the closure:
+Town Manager Shiloh LaFreniere issued a statement Tuesday afternoon after being informed of the closure:

 Gov. Janet Mills also issued a statement, saying the state offered its support to try to keep the mill open, but company leaders said there was nothing they could do.